 Letters to the editor may be edited for content or clarity.
-All copy appearing in Pro Tem is at the discression of the editorial team.
+All copy appearing in Pro Tem is at the discression of the editorial s Editor-in-Chief, I sometimes find myself disagreeing with the views of some writers whose work appears in the paper. in the paper.